 Neuro ophthalmology service provides a highly specialized care to patients with eye diseases which are related to various neurologic problems.
 Typical neuro ophthalmology problems include unexplained vision loss, loss of peripheral vision, double vision, abnormal eye movements and disorders of the eye pupil.
 These abnormalities could be a result of brain tumor, stroke, diabetes, arterial hypertension, multiple sclerosis or other neurologic conditions.

-Below are some of the profiles of neuro-ophthalmology patients who were diagnosed and treated by doctor Smolyar:
+Below are some of the profiles of neuro-ophthalmology patients who were diagnosed and treated at Koby Karp Doctors Eye Institute.

 - A 72 year old man with an unexplained progressive vision loss - His exam demonstrated a swollen optic nerve and an MRI of optic nerve revealed a small tumor of the nerve.
 He was treated by radiation which halted the progression of vision loss.